jhavenz/laravel-permission-name-generator/readme.md

 ### Now Use It
 This example might be the permission used when you want to know if:

-_The current User can edit THEIR OWN smtp settings..._
+_The current user can edit the smtp settings that THEY OWN..._
 ```php
 //=> routes/web.php